Secure Your SHM: Set Up a Self-Custodial Wallet on Shardeum

 Treat it like your master key and never share it with anyone — not even with people claiming to be support staff.
 We strongly recommend writing it down and storing it in a secure, offline location.
 If someone gains access to your seed phrase, they can generate your private key, gain full control of your wallet, and transfer all your funds to their own address — and there’s no way to reverse it.

-On centralized exchanges, your wallet is tied to a username and password — not cryptographic keys.
-If you lose access, recovery is often possible through traditional methods like KYC verification or customer support.
-In some cases, they may even help reverse or retrieve funds sent in error.
+On centralized exchanges (CEXs), your wallet is tied to a username and password — not to your own cryptographic keys.
+If you lose access, recovery is typically possible through familiar methods like KYC verification or reaching out to customer support.
+In some cases, they may even help reverse mistaken transactions.
+SHM can certainly be stored on CEXs or with other custodial services if you prefer that convenience — they manage access on your behalf.
+However, while this setup may seem safe, it comes with trade-offs: your funds can be censored, frozen, or lost entirely if the platform is compromised, shut down, or mis-regulated.

 Always double-check the network before sending or receiving SHM or any other tokens.
 Sending funds to or from a non-EVM-compatible network can result in permanent loss of assets, as those networks use different address formats and transaction protocols.
 Since wallets don’t usually warn you about mismatched networks, it’s important to manually verify that both sender and receiver are using EVM-compatible chains like Shardeum, Ethereum, or other supported networks.